ajrcarey/pdfium-render/README.md

 Later 0.7.x releases will add similar support for creating and editing images, paths, and the other types of page objects supported by Pdfium.

-Version 0.7.1 adds basic path support and construction of path segments.
+Version 0.7.1 adds path support, construction of both straight and curved path segments, and convenience functions to easily create filled and stroked rectangles, ellipses, and circles.

+Version 0.7.2 adds object groups for manipulating and transforming groups of page objects as if they were a single object, and the `PdfPages::watermark()` function for applying individualized watermarks to any or all pages in a document.

 ## Porting existing Pdfium code from other languages